 We saw servicing documentation for the equipment used.
 Staff carried out checks in line with the manufacturers' recommendations.
+There was a designated lead for all repairs/maintenance required in the practice.
+This ensured that equipment was always available and in working order.
 The practice had suitable systems for prescribing, dispensing and storing medicines.